TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-vm-zone-failure.md

 Try the deployment again as the issue may have been temporary and there are now sufficient resources for the allocation.
 If that doesn't work, you have the following options:<br>

-- Redeploy the VM to a new node in Azure.
+- Redeploy the VM to a new node in the existing availability zone.
 - Resize the VM to a size that is currently available in your region.
 If you are using an older VM product, consider newer versions.
 - Deploy a new VM to another availability zone in the region.
 - Deploy a new VM in an Azure Availability Set.<br>